-like the more premium Beyerdynamic DT 700 PRO X, The left ear cup houses a mini-XLR input with a small, flat divot.
-This serves to help lock the 3.5mm cable into place.
-Unlike higher-end models, AKG does not provide an assortment of cables or a protective case.
+like the more premium Beyerdynamic DT 700 PRO X, The left ear cup houses a mini-XLR input.
+Unlike higher-end headphone models, AKG does not provide an assortment of cables or a protective case.
 Instead, you’re left to your own devices if the cable frays meaning you can either repair it or buy another when the time comes.
-The company does, however, include a ¼” adapter to plug the K240 into a guitar amp or audio interface.
+The company does, however, include a 1/4-inch adapter to plug the K240 into a guitar amp or audio interface.

 Are the AKG K240 Studio portable?

 No, do not take these headphones out for a spin on the train.
 You and everyone around you will have a bad time.

 The open-back build is great for listening in quiet, controlled environments, but your music leaks out from the back of the ear cups.
-If you listen to these outside or in a loud space, you’ll think they’re a bad pair of headphones—which absolutely isn’t the case.
+If you listen outside or in a loud space, you’ll think this is a bad pair of headphones—which absolutely isn’t the case.
 Auditory masking is a heck of a phenomenon, though, and the louder sounds of your environment will massively degrade your ability to perceive any musical detail.

 How do you connect the AKG K240 Studio?

-Since these are wired headphones, you can take full advantage of lossless audio files like FLAC.
-This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Spotify Hifi.
+Since this is a wired headset, you can take full advantage of lossless audio files like FLAC.
+This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Qobuz.